 When managing inventory, the use of barcode scanning technology is essential to track parts throughout the cycle of receipt, storage, handling and usage.

-Proving to be vital in warehouse operations across many industries, the benefits of barcode scanning are clear:
+Proving to be vital in warehouse operations across many industries, the benefits of barcode scanning technology are clear:

 - Live data collection - improved efficiency over time via live data collection